fervillz/slider-seo/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Responsive WordPress slider plus SEO friendly equals boost traffic in no time.
-Select from multiple different slider animations.
-Slider-SEO plugin enables you to create beautiful carousels.
+Responsive slider plus SEO friendly equals boost traffic in no time with multiple different animations effects to choose from.

 == Description ==
 Slider SEO is a SEO friendly slider that focus on helping your website get indexed by search engines thus allowing more traffics to come.